Skip to main content

 Entry Level Writing Requirement (ELWR)

-The University of California requires all undergraduate students (including international students) to demonstrate a minimum proficiency in English composition within three quarters of enterning the University.
+The University of California requires all undergraduate students (including international students) to demonstrate a minimum proficiency in English composition within three quarters of entering the University.

 Refer to the Analytical Writing Program for how to meet the ELWR